 Your veterinarian will be quick to tell you that chocolate is dangerous, sometimes even fatal, in dogs and cats.
 Animals metabolize theobromine more slowly than humans do, which is why the substance isn’t typically dangerous for people.

 The amount of theobromine found in chocolate may positively affect your mood.
-However, in doses it may have the opposite effect.
+However, in doses

 Both theobromine and caffeine are stimulants.
 People who are very sensitive to caffeine may experience insomnia if they eat dark chocolate or drink hot cocoa too close to bedtime.